microsoft/LinuxTracepoints/libtracepoint/README.md

 to use a higher-level library implemented on top of this interface, such as `tracepoint-provider.h`.

-Alternative implementations of this interface are expected.
+Alternative implementations of this interface are expected, e.g. a mock tracing implementation could be used for testing.
 A developer would select the alternative implementation by linking against a different library.